Columbia’s Multicultural and Affinity Celebrations

-In addition to the university-wide Commencement ceremony and each school’s Class Day, our undergraduate students with campus partners organize Multicultural and Affinity Graduation Celebrations that allow them to celebrate the cultural intersections in their lives and honor the communities to which they belong.
+In addition to the university-wide Commencement ceremony and each school’s Class Day, our undergraduate students with campus partners organize Multicultural and Affinity Celebrations that allow them to celebrate the cultural intersections in their lives and honor the communities to which they belong.
 These celebrations are open to anyone in the Columbia community who wants to celebrate a particular culture or group.

-The Multicultural and Affinity Graduation Celebrations have a long history at the university, dating back to 2005 when social media first became a part of our everyday lives.
+The Multicultural and Affinity Celebrations have a long history at the university, dating back to 2005 when social media first became a part of our everyday lives.
 Below, find more details about the celebrations and how you can attend.

-Who Organizes the Multicultural and Affinity Graduation Celebrations?
+Who Organizes the Multicultural and Affinity Celebrations?

 Are the Celebrations Open to Anyone in the Columbia Community?

-When Did Identity-Focused Graduation Ceremonies First Begin?
+When Did These Celebrations First Begin?

 Why Have Additional Celebrations?